Existence of at least $k$ solutions to a fractional $p$-Kirchhoff problem involving singularity and critical exponent: Introduction

 where $\lambda>0$, $1<q<p<p_s^*<\infty$.
 The authors in \cite{Khiddi2020} have guaranteed the existence of infinitely many solutions.
 Such type of problems have led to the generalization of a few classical results for the case of $\mathfrak{M}=1.$ In \cite{Xiang2015a}, the authors employed the Fountain and the dual Fountain theorem to guarantee the existence of infinitely many solutions for a symmetric subcritical Kirchhoff problem for a non-degenerate $\mathfrak{M}$ and $p\geq 2$.
 In \cite{Fiscella2016}, the authors dealt with the case when $p=2$ and used the notion of Krasnoselskii's genus (refer \cite{Rabinowitz1986}) to obtain the existence of infinitely many solutions.
 Further in \cite{Xiang2016} the authors had a similar conclusion but for a system of PDEs with subcritical degenerate Kirchhoff function.
 This is in no way a complete picture of the literature developed so far as it is vast.
-What we can do at this point is to direct the attention of the reader to the problem which prompted us to take up this problem.
+What we can do at this point is to direct the attention of the reader to the problem which prompted us to take up \eqref{main p}.
 The motivation of this problem was drawn from the results due to Azorero et al. \cite{Garcia1991}, Khiddi-Sbai \cite{Khiddi2020}.
-The literature consisting the study of infinitely many solution mainly deals with the concave-convex data, which may be both sublinear as well as superlinear.
+The literature consisting the study of infinitely many solution mainly deals with the concave-convex data, which may be both sub-linear as well as super-linear.
 Recently, in its first kind the study due to \cite{Ghosh2019} guarantees the existence of infinitely solutions involving a singularity.
-Motivated from the above studies, in this article by employing a cut-off technique, we will prove that the problem \eqref{main p} possesses a sequence of solutions whose space norms converges to zero.
-It is noteworthy to mention here that the symmetric mountain pass theorem plays an key role to study the existence of infinitely many to a PDE.
-The symmetric mountain pass theorem has two type of conclusions consisting a sequence of solutions.
-One is for sublinear data in which the space norm of the solutions converges to zero another one is for the superlinear data which says the space norm of solutions goes to infinity.
-The major hurdles to us were to figure out a way to tackle the singular term as well as the critical exponent term, which is superlinear in the problem \eqref{main p} and then to show that the sequence of solutions converges to zero in space norm.
-To add to the lacunae, the functional also fails to be coercive.
-The main result proved in this article is the following. \begin{theorem} Let $\mathfrak{m}_1$-$\mathfrak{m}_2$ holds and $0<\gamma<1$.
-Then for any $k\in\mathbb{N}$ (arbitrarily large), there exists $\Lambda>0$ such that whenever $0<\lambda<\Lambda$, the problem \eqref{main p} has at least $k$ non-negative weak solutions $\{u_1,u_2,\cdots, u_k,\cdots\}$ such that $J_{\lambda}(u_n)<0$, for all $n=1,2,\cdots,k\cdots$.
-In addition, as $k$ increases, then the norms of $J_{\lambda}(u_k)$ and $u_k$ decreases.
-Further, each solution to \eqref{main p} belongs to $L^{\infty}(\bar{\Omega})$. \end{theorem} \begin{remark} We will now make following two remarks. \begin{enumerate} \item The conclusion of the Theorem \ref{thm main} holds true even if we consider subcritical but superlinear exponent instead of $p_s^*$. \item It will be interesting to study whether the conclusion of Theorem \ref{thm main} holds true if we take a degenerate Kirchhoff function, i.e. if $\mathfrak{m}_0=0$. \end{enumerate} \end{remark}